klay824/readme-generator/utils/README.md

 ## Contributing
-If you decide to clone, please make your own branch and use pull requests instead of merging directly to the main branch.
+please do not push directly to main

 ## Tests